Corona Virus 2020 – all groups at the Community Centre are currently suspended.

 Calling Local Tradespeople

-The Community Centre is a privately owned building, and as such it is NOT maintained by Kirklees, and any repairs have to be paid for out of the money received from rental and fundraising income.
+The Community Centre is a privately owned building, and as such it is NOT maintained by Kirklees, meaning that any repairs have to be paid for out of the money received from rental and fundraising income.

 We have a ‘Skills Register’ of local tradespeople who we call when we need work doing – Joiners, Electricians, Plumbers, Roofers etc.